api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 ]
 ```

 Searchers need to monitor these data sources with the public Signed APIs.
-Note,
+Note
 that these are the base feed data feeds and the searcher is expected to derive
 the OEV feeds to monitor the OEV data.

 ## Public Signed APIs

 Signed APIs store the data pushed by Airnode feeds and expose them to the public
 via an API.
-As mentioned, base feed updates are permissionless and can be update
+As mentioned, base feed updates are permissionless and can be
-by anyone.
-The OEV feed data can only be used by OEV auction winner.
-API3 runs
+updated by anyone.
+The OEV feed data can only be used by the OEV auction winner.
-Signed APIs and makes them publicly available.
-They are deployed on AWS,
+API3 runs Signed APIs and makes them publicly available.
+They are deployed on
-ensuring maximum uptime and reliability.
+AWS, ensuring maximum uptime and reliability.

 Signed APIs only support querying data for a particular Airnode feed.
 The
-Airnode address is supplied as HTTP path parameter.
-The endpoint is cached and
+Airnode address is supplied as an HTTP path parameter.
+The endpoint is cached
-can be called repeatedly.
-However, too drastic call usage is punished by a rate
+and can be called repeatedly.
+However, excessive call frequency is restricted by
-limiting or full access denial.
+rate limiting or full access denial.

 ### Base Feed Endpoints